curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic programing.md

 `CabDBDelete`,`CabDBAssign`, `CabDBSave` and `CabDBAdd` returns 0 if fails, 1 if not.

-Functions that only applies to a cabinet.
+#### Functions that only applies to a cabinet.
 In programs related with the cabinet, and packed inside a [[Cabinet Asset]].

 - `CabPartsCount()`: return the cabinet's parts count.
 Returns -1 when error (for example if the programmer tries to use it in other place than in a cabinet's asset)
 - `CabPartsName(idx)`: given a part number (starting in cero), return the name of the part, eg: "joystick".
 Returns `""` when error (not in a cabinet's asset, or the part number not exists)
 - `CabPartsPosition(name)`: given the name of a part return it's position on the Cabinet parts list.
 Returns `-1` when error (not in a cabinet's asset, or a part doesn't exists with the provider name)
-- `CabPartsEnable(idx, enable)`: given a part number and a boolean (remember booleans are numbers, `true` is anything different to cero), will disable or enable it.
+- `CabPartsEnable(idx, enable)`: given a part number and a Boolean (remember Booleans are numbers, `true` is anything different to cero), will disable or enable it.
 When a part is disabled you can't see it in VR.
 Returns `-1` on error.
-- `CabPartsGetCoordinate(string coord, number idx)` to get the `coord` position in [[3D space]]. `coord` could be "X", "Y", "Z" or "H".
+- `CabPartsGetCoordinate(number part idx, string type)` to get the position in [[3D space]]. `type` could be "X", "Y", "Z" or "H".
 In particular `H` refers to the position of the object starting on the cabinet's base.
+- `CabPartsSetCoordinate(number part idx, string type, number coord)`, like `CabPartsGetCoordinate` but to set the part's position in space.
+- `CabPartsGetRotation(number part idx, string type)` and `CabPartsSetRotation(number part idx, string type, number angle)` to get and set the rotation of a cabinet part.

 Read more about cabinet's programs in [[AGEBasic in cabinets]].

 #### Room Posters
 To replace posters in a Room
 - `PosterRoomCount()` returns the poster count of the actual room.
 - `PosterRoomReplace(position #, Image path)` to replace a poster by an image in disk.
-Example: `PosterRoomReplace(1, "/sdcard/Pictures/posters/terminator.png")` to replace the second poster in the room.
+Example: `PosterRoomReplace(1, CombinePath(ConfigPath(), "posters/myposter.png"))` to replace the second poster in the room.

 ### Light configuration